Skip to main content

 • Articulating arm

-The rifle action needs to be removed from the stock to safely conduct this installation, and this is why we recommend customers seek the help of a professional gunsmith if they are not comfortable with the process for their rifles.
+To safely perform this installation, the rifle action needs to be removed from the stock, which is why we recommend customers seek the help of a professional gunsmith if they are not comfortable with the process for their rifles.

 Adapter Positioning:

-The key areas for a successful installation are to ensure that all measurements are taken precisely.
+The critical area for a successful installation is to ensure that all measurements are taken precisely.
 'Measure twice -cut once."

 Ensure that the adapter is: